ramontayag/ramontayag.github.io/source/2021-04-04-intro-to-bitcoin.html.markdown

 # Trading

 ## Sats: The Smallest Unit {#sats}
 One of the most common misconceptions with Bitcoin is the idea that people cannot subdivide a Bitcoin.
-A single Bitcoin can be subdivided into 100 million subunits called Satoshis, or sats for short.
+A single Bitcoin can be subdivided into 100 million subunits called Satoshis, or "sats" for short.

 Since there will only be 21 million Bitcoin that will ever exist, this is absolutely integral to be able to ensure that everyone can theoretically own at least a fraction of a Bitcoin.